 So why do the professional food critics and connoisseurs who are competent enough to pass their own critical judgment seldom mention one of the most important ingredients – the acoustics!!!

 At least half a dozen restaurants that have the worst acoustics for dining indoors jump to my mind.
 Open Door, Bistro-1682, Tasha Constantia Village, Harbour House Constantia Nek, Villa 47 on Bree Street and Foxcroft newly opened.
 Why aren’t these restaurateurs taking into consideration this fact?
 With such bad acoustics do they really think that their concept or model is enough to carry their success in the long run?

 My concerns are the opportunistic entrepreneurs that all want a slice of the pie and don’t care much, as long as the restaurant is a gold mine.
 How dare they think that patrons dining inside a beautifully furnished, modern, hi-tech, industrial looking, minimalistic space with high ceilings and cement floors is okay!
 Even if the food is good, such a setting is not!

-I am fed up with having to shout across the table to my fellow diners because the acoustics are so bad.
-It ruins the whole evening and it’s all because they, the creative ones, have not taken care of the basics.
+I am fed up with having to shout across the table to my fellow diners because the acoustics are bad.
+It ruins the whole evening and it’s all because they, the creative ones, who have not taken care of the basics.

 At the end of the day, it’s the whole experience – food, wine, conversation, service and quality that makes or breaks an abode.